 Where ISDA Determination is specified in the applicable Final Terms as the manner in which the Floating Rate of Interest is to be determined, the Floating Rate of Interest for each Interest Period will be either the EURIBOR Rate or the LIBOR Rate (as specified in the applicable Final Terms) plus or minus (as specified in the applicable Final Terms) the Margin (if any).
 'EURIBOR Rate' means, with respect to any Interest Determination Date relating to a Floating Rate Note, the rate for Euro swaps with a Designated Maturity for a specified number of years (as specified in the applicable Final Terms) which appears on Reuters relevant ISDAFIX1 Page as of 11:00 a.m., Brussels time, on the related Interest Determination Date.
-'LIBOR Rate' means, with respect to any Interest Determination Date relating to a Floating Rate Note, the rate for Designated Reference swaps with a Designated Maturity for a specified number of years (as specified in the applicable Final Terms) which appears on Reuters relevant ISDAFIX1 Page as of 11:00 a.m., London time, on the related Interest Determination Date.
+'LIBOR Rate' means, with respect to any Interest Determination Date for Designated Reference swaps with a Designated Maturity for a specified in the applicable Final Terms) which appears on Reuters relevant ISDAFIX1 Page as of 11:00 a.m., Brussels time, on the related relating to a Floating Rate Note, the rate for Designated Reference swaps with a Designated Maturity for a specified in the applicable Final Terms) which appears on Reuters relevant ISDAFIX1 Page as of 11:00 a.m., Brussels time, on Reuters relevant ISDAFIX1 Page as of 11:00 a.m., Dondon time, on the related Interest Determination Date.